Abhishekyadav15/Employee-Performance-prediction/README.md

 Here X and y variables are created.
 On X variable, data is passed with dropping the target variable.
 And on y target variable is passed.
 For splitting training and testing data we are using train_test_split() function from sklearn.
 As parameters, we are passing X, y, test_size, random_state.

+# Model Building
+Now our data is cleaned and it’s time to build the model.
+We can train our data on different algorithms.
+For this project we are applying three Regression algorithms.
+The best model is saved based on its performance.

+## Linear Regression model
+Linear Regression has been initialized with the name lr.
+Then predictions are taken from x_test given to a variable named pred_test.
+After that Mean absolute error, mean squared error & r2_scrores are obtained.

+## Random Forest model
+Random Forest has been initialized with the name rf.
+Then predictions are taken from x_test given to a variable named pred.
+After that Mean absolute error, mean squared error & r2_scrores are obtained.

+## Xgboost model
+XGBoost has been initialized with the name model_xgb.
+Then predictions are taken from x_test given to a variable named pred3.
+After that Mean absolute error, mean squared error & r2_scrores are obtained

+## Compare the model
+For comparing the above three models MSE, MAE & r2_scroes are used.
+After calling the function, the results of models are displayed as output.
+From the three model xgboost is performing well.